Ancient Philippi, Greece: A Guide to the Archaeological Site

 Philippi became an important city within the Roman Empire over the following decades and was even visited by the apostle Paul during his second missionary journey.
 Through his letters to the Philippians, as recorded in the New Testament, Paul revealed that he underwent imprisonment in the city, and the ruins of this prison can still be visited today.

 Following his visit, Philippi became an important site within Christianity and was home to the first Christian church to be established in Europe.
+The city developed a flourishing Christian community, leaving behind many structures still visible at the site.

 Things to See and Do in Ancient Philippi